FumiyaKohzu/ReadmeEditor/remote-virtio-gpu_README.md

 ### Using Ubuntu on Wayland
-Select ['Ubuntu on Wayland'](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-20-04-desktop) at the login screen.
+Select [Ubuntu on Wayland](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-20-04-desktop) at the login screen.
 Open a terminal and run this command:

 ```